sorinboia/nginx-experience-aws/guide/5ingress.md

 - Enable health checks
 - Enable https for the application and redirect http requests to https

 Create `ingress-arcadia.yaml` to reflect the bellow and apply the configuration.
-Please note: you need to replace the `host` value with the EXTERNAL-IP of the `nginx-ingress` service.
+:warning: Please note: you need to replace the `host` value with the EXTERNAL-IP of the `nginx-ingress` service.

 <pre>
 apiVersion: v1